conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 2. Strong computation for the crypto.
 Only using an 8 bit processor would be too time consuming.
 3. Tamper resistance.
 I.e. it should be hard to duplicate.

-The ATECC508A chip fulfills all these tasks becasuse it has a hardware RNG, write only keys, and hardware acceleration for elliptic curve operations.
+The ATECC508A chip fulfills all these tasks because it has a hardware RNG, write only keys, and hardware acceleration for elliptic curve operations \*.

 You can see the full source of the design [here](https://github.com/conorpp/u2f-zero).

-One note on finding a secure chip:

-Finding a chip that has secure public key crypto (P256) implementations is non-trivial.
-I got lucky when I found Atmel's chip which was easy to purchase and get documentation for.
-Other manufacturers that offered potential secure chips were NXP, ST Electronics, and Infineon.
-But none of them sell their secure chipsets on normal distributers and seem to require customers to go through NDAs, licensing, and large minimum order requirements.
-Starting out, all of that is over my head.
-I hope the market for public key hardware becomes more transparent.
+It would be much better if it has a tamper resistant case or coating, but the initial capital to get that going is out of my reach currently.

 # Producing it